-In a 2016 study of 2,767 small business 401(k) plans, we found 66% permit participants to make after-tax Roth 401(k) contributions to their personal account.
+In a 2019 study of 3,975 small business 401(k) plans, we found about 71% permit participants to make after-tax Roth 401(k) contributions to their personal account.
 I think it’s safe to assume this high plan adoption rate is due to participant demand.

 Why do 401(k) participants like Roth contributions?
 They offer a tax-free nest egg at retirement.
 To earn this benefit, participants pay taxes on Roth contributions in the year they are made – at personal income tax rates.
 This is different than traditional 401(k) salary deferrals, which are tax-deductible in the year they are made - and then tax-deferred until withdrawal.

 While Roth 401(k) contributions are popular, they are not for everybody.
 Because they are taxed upfront, participants are often forced to contribute less - reducing the earnings power over time.
 Further, participants that expect lower tax rates in retirement are probably better off making traditional pre-tax salary deferrals.

 If you are a 401(k) fiduciary, I think now is a great time to consider adding Roth 401(k) contributions to your plan.
 Personal income tax rates at historic lows, making Roth contributions more affordable than ever.
 You can use this FAQ to help decide if Roth contributions are right for your plan.

 Generally, 401(k) participants that expect their tax rate to be higher in retirement than it is today are the best candidates for Roth contributions.
 The ideal candidate is a young worker that expects their income to climb throughout their career and a large – otherwise taxable – nest egg at retirement.

 However, high earners with taxable investments can also benefit from Roth contributions.
 Unlike Roth IRA contributions, they have no income restrictions.
 That means high earners can build a large tax-free account over time to hedge against their taxable investments.

 That said, nobody has a crystal ball regarding future tax rates.
 401(k) participants at all income levels choose to make Roth contributions to reduce their taxable income in retirement.